taivox/blog/readme-old.md

 ## The challenge

-Imagine your production Kubernetes cluster grinding to a halt because you've exceeded 10 image pulls in an hour.
-That's the reality we faced when Docker Hub announced their new rate limits in early 2025.
+In early 2025, Docker Hub announced a significant policy change: unauthenticated users would be limited to 10 image pulls per hour starting April 1st.
+This change introduced substantial constraints for development and production environments worldwide.
+Although the policy was not enforced, it was clear that it would be reinstated at some point in the future.
 More details can be found in [Docker's blog](https://www.docker.com/blog/revisiting-docker-hub-policies-prioritizing-developer-experience) and [Docker's official documentation](https://docs.docker.com/docker-hub/usage/).

-Around the same time, Upbound announced a policy restricting free users to pulling only the latest Crossplane package versions as of March 25th, limiting access to older versions that many production workflows depend upon.
+At the same time, Upbound implemented a policy restricting free users to pulling only the latest Crossplane package versions as of March 25th, limiting access to older versions that many production workflows depend upon.
 The policy is documented in [Upbound's official documentation](https://docs.upbound.io/providers/policies/#access).

-While Docker temporarily paused their policy, smart teams are preparing now rather than scrambling when it inevitably returns.
-The Upbound restrictions remain in effect, and who knows what's next?"

-If you're running Kubernetes with frequent scaling and spot instances like our clients do, these changes meant significant operational risks.
-We ran the numbers and realized our clients would inevitably exceed these limits during standard operations:
+For Kubernetes-based infrastructure with frequent scaling operations and spot instance usage, these policy changes presented significant operational risks.
+Our analysis indicated that clients would exceed these limitations within minutes during standard operations:

 - A cluster with 10 nodes requiring 10 images each = 100 pulls.
 - Node replacements resulting from cluster upgrades, scaling operations or spot instance recycling = additional pulls for new nodes.
 - GitLab CI/CD pipelines on Kubernetes runners = further pulls against the quota.

+Although Docker Hub later announced they would not implement this policy change, the temporary uncertainty highlighted a critical infrastructure vulnerability that needed addressing.

 ## Our approach

-We sat down and asked ourselves: what do we actually need to solve this?
+After analyzing the situation, we established several key requirements for an effective solution:

 1. Implement a workaround for the newly imposed rate limitations from Docker Hub.
 2. Ensure continuous access to specific Crossplane package versions regardless of upstream restrictions.
 3. Enhance infrastructure resilience against external registry service disruptions.
 4. Develop a solution that can be implemented across multiple cloud providers.

-Whatever we built had to be invisible to applications and easy for infrastructure teams to manage.
+Additionally, any implemented solution needed to maintain transparency to client applications and minimize operational overhead for infrastructure teams.

 ## The solution: registry proxies

-We built registry proxies - smart middlemen that sit between your infrastructure and external registries.
+Our engineering team designed and implemented a registry proxy architecture that acts as an intermediary layer between client infrastructure and external image repositories.
 These proxies cache images locally after the first pull, effectively eliminating rate limits for subsequent requests.

-Here's what you get with this approach:
+This approach provides three primary benefits:

 1. **Rate limit circumvention** - All subsequent pulls come from the local proxy, not directly from Docker Hub.
 2. **Enhanced resilience** - Infrastructure continues operating even during external registry outages.